On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: A Graphical Characterization of Causal MPDAGs

 Comparing to the graphical characterizations of essential graphs \citep{andersson1997characterization} and intervention essential graphs \citep{hauser2012characterization}, the conditions in Theorem \ref{the:MPDAG} are weaker since these two types of graphs are also causal MPDAGs.
 That is, these conditions are necessary but not sufficient for a graph to be an essential graph or an intervention essential graph.

-In Theorem \ref{the:MPDAG}, condition (i) states a global characteristic of the partially directed graph $\cal H$, that is, all partially directed circles in the chain skeleton ${\cal H}_c$ of $\cal H$ are undirected.
+In Theorem \ref{the:MPDAG}, condition (i) states a global characteristic of the partially directed graph $\cal H$, that is, there are no partially directed circles in the chain skeleton ${\cal H}_c$ of $\cal H$.
 The last three conditions characterize the graphical structure related to B-components of $\cal H$.
 Condition (ii) states that the undirected induced subgraphs of ${\cal H}_c$ are chordal, and condition (iii) shows that a vertex out of a B-component is either a parent of all vertices in the B-component, or not a parent of any vertex in the B-component.
-Condition (iv) indicates that the neighbor/parental sets of two endpoints of a directed edge in a B-component should satisfy an inclusion relation.
+Condition (iv) indicates that the neighbor and parental sets of the two endpoints of a directed edge in a B-component must satisfy some inclusion relations.